Mean Field Portfolio Games with Epstein-Zin Preferences: Introduction

-Mean-field portfolio games with relative performance criteria where all players trade a common stock were first analyzed by Espinosa and Touzi \cite{ET-2015}.
+Mean-field portfolio games, including finite-player games, with relative performance criteria where all players trade a common stock were first analyzed by Espinosa and Touzi \cite{ET-2015}.
 In a complete market setting, they established the existence of a unique Nash equilibrium for general time additive utility functions; in an incomplete market settings with player-specific portfolio constraints, they proved the uniqueness under exponential utility.
 Frei and dos Reis \cite{FR-2011} addressed the existence of equilibria in similar games.
-By leveraging the DPP from \cite{ET-2015}, they established a one-to-one correspondence between Nash equilibria and solutions to a multidimensional backward stochastic differential equation (BSDE) of quadratic growth and constructed a counterexample to show that equilibria in games with performance concerns may not exist.
+By leveraging the dynamic programming principle (DPP) from \cite{ET-2015}, they established a one-to-one correspondence between Nash equilibria and solutions to a multidimensional backward stochastic differential equation (BSDE) of quadratic growth and constructed a counterexample to show that equilibria in games with performance concerns may not exist.
 Lacker and Zariphopoulou \cite{LZ-2019} later considered a model where different players trade different stocks whose price dynamics is correlated through a common noise process.
 They identified a unique constant equilibrium in a time-homogeneous setting.
-Following up on these works, portfolio games with {\sl time-additive utilities} have been extended by many authors to an array of different settings. dos Reis and Platonov \cite{RP-2021} studied a portfolio game with forward utility.
-Fu and Zhou \cite{Fu-2021} extended the framework of \cite{LZ-2019} to a general non-Markovian setting.
-They established a one-to-one correspondence between Nash equilibria and BSDEs by extending the DPP in \cite{ET-2015}, thus obtaining existence and uniqueness of equilibria using BSDE theory.
-Hu and Zariphopoulou \cite{HZ-2021} analyzed equilibrium in an Itô-diffusion environment.
-Liang and Zhang \cite{Liang2024} investigate a time-inconsistent portfolio game with exponential utility and non-exponential discounting.
-Models incorporating both investment and consumption are studied in \cite{RP-2021b,Fu2023,LS-2020}.
+Following up on these works, portfolio games with {\sl time-additive utilities} have been extended by many authors to an array of different settings and features, including jump signal, price impact, external habit formation, consumption, non-Markovian framework, Itô-diffusion environment, partial information, non-exponential discounting, interaction through a graphon; see \cite{Bank2026,Baeuerle2024,Bo2024,RP-2021b,Fu2023,Fu-2021,HZ-2021,Huang2026,LS-2020,Liang2024,Tangpi2024}.
+An exception is dos Reis and Platonov \cite{RP-2021}, who employ forward utility.
+All these works consider specific utility and linear coupling (multiplicative coupling should also be considered as linear).
+For results with general utility and/or nonlinear coupling, one may refer to \cite{Zaripopoulou2026,Souganidis2024}, where the game with general utility and coupling is introduced directly through master equations, and \cite{Zariphopoulou2024}, where a notion of forward MFG is proposed.